Chikayo-k/tech-quiz/README.md

 ![Linter test 1](assets/image/testing/linter-test1.png)

-The E501 error came up because the code was being too long.
+The E501 error came up because the line of code was exceeding the recommended length.
-I fixed the error by adjusting the word of the length.
+I fixed the error by reducing the character length on that line.

 ![Linter test 2](assets/image/testing/linter-test2.png)